-If the High Voltage batteries are experiencing a thermal event/venting scenario, the ducting directs the high temperature gases to the rear left hand side of the vehicle.
+If the High Voltage batteries are experiencing a thermal event/venting scenario, the ducting directs the high temperature gases safely below the vehicle.

-Exhaust ports are clearly visible on the side of the vehicle, and fire crews may direct water into these areas to help cool the battery packs if required.
+If Flames are clearly visible at the rear of the vehicle, fire crews may direct water into the engine bay side access to help cool the battery packs if required.